mmbman/Katagiri/1983-02-02-Blue-Cliff-Record-Case-40-Talk-2.md

 [Previous](1983-01-26-Blue-Cliff-Record-Case-40-Talk-1) \|
 [Next](1984-03-21-Mindfulness-Talk-1)

+## Summary

+Katagiri Roshi discusses the verse to Case 40 of the *Blue Cliff Record*. *Genjokoan* is mentioned.

 ## Transcript

 (Archive Issue: Case 40 Talks 1 and 2 are transposed in the online archive.
 The link here is to the audio for “Lecture 1”, which is actually Lecture 2.)